Netgalleria/arska-node/README.md

 ### Inverter with SMA Modbus TCP
 Solar power production values energy (cumulated) and current power can be fetched from SMA Inverter via Modbus TCP interface.
 Tested with STP8.0-3AV-40 (Sunny Tripower 8.0).

+## DS18B20 temperature sensor
+Currently one sensor is supported per a Arska Node device.
+The sensoer is optional, but needed if you want to have multiple target temperature levels depending on conditions.
+For example a water heater temperature target could be 90 °C, when there is extra solar power, 60 °C when cheap electricity is available and 45 °C otherwise.
+The sensor must be in contact with the boiler, hot water pipeline or another object you are measuring.

 ## Arska Server
 All day-ahead (spot) electricity price data and energy production forecasts are preprocessed by a Arska Server instance.
 Arska Node gets state info (e.g "now spot price is low") from a Arska Server service (http query).

-## DS18B20 temperature sensor
-Currently one sensor is supported per a Arska Node device.
+Arska server is Python-based service you can run  locally or use a shared service.
+[Arska Server in GitHub](https://github.com/Netgalleria/arska-server)

 ## Switches
 Low voltage switches connected to the microcontroller can control grid voltage relays.
 Additionally Shelly 3EM energy meter has one relay interface which can be used.
 Leave grid voltage installation to a certified professinal.

 # Current status